valhalla/demos/docs/valhalla_service.md

 * latitude = Latitude of the location in degrees.
 * longitude = Longitude of the location in degrees.
 * type = Type of location.
 There are two location types: **break** and **through**.
 Break forms a stop - the first and last locations must be type = break.
 Through locations form a location that the route path goes through - the path is not allowed to reverse direction at the through locations.
 Through locations are useful to force a route to go through locations.
 If no type is provided, the type is assumed to be a break.
 * heading = A preferred direction of travel (heading) for the start from the location.
-This can be useful for mobile routing where a vehicle is traveling in a specific direction along a road and the route should start out in that direction. hdg is indicated in degrees from north in a clockwise direction.
+This can be useful for mobile routing where a vehicle is traveling in a specific direction along a road and the route should start out in that direction. heading is indicated in degrees from north in a clockwise direction.
 North is 0°, east is 90°, south is 180°, and west is 270°.
 * street = Street name.
 The street name may be used to assist finding the correct routing location at the specified latitude,longitude.

 The following location information may be provided but does not impact routing.
 This information is simply carried through the request and returned as a convenience.